I’ve been trying to crack the Pinterest marketing code ever since I started blogging and have been trying to grow my monthly traffic.

-For the longest time, all of my efforts Pinterest marketing efforts resulted in this level of blog traffic:
+For the longest time, all of my efforts Pinterest marketing efforts resulted in barely any website visitors at all.

 After putting a lot of effort into a lackluster social media strategy that wasn’t panning out, I finally decided to purchase Tailwind, a useful Pinterest marketing tool, in late December.

-This is how my Pinterest blog traffic has developed so far:
+This is how my Pinterest blog traffic developed over the first few days:

-In just a few weeks I’ve gone from barely receiving any Pinterest traffic to getting between 20-75 visitors a day, and the traffic seems to be growing steadily (or at least remaining stable, some days).
+I’ve gone from barely receiving any Pinterest traffic to getting 25-100 visitors a day, and the traffic seems to be growing steadily.

 However, there are a few important things I think bloggers should know about Tailwind, and this software is not for everyone.

-Contrary to what a lot of other bloggers in the space might promise (for the sake of a juicy Tailwind referral bonus), I believe Tailwind is a tool that should only be used in specific scenarios.
+Contrary to what a lot of other bloggers in the space might promise, I believe the Tailwind app that should only be used in specific scenarios.

 What is Tailwind?

-Tailwind is a marketing tool for Pinterest (and recently Instagram) that allows users to manage their Pinterest account from a centralized platform that aims to save Pinners time and increase their reach.
+Tailwind is a marketing tool for Pinterest (and recently Instagram) that allows users to manage their Pinterest account from a centralized platform, saving Pinners time and helping to increase their reach.

-With Tailwind, it is incredible easy to schedule Pins to be published throughout the day, create an automatic ‘Smartloop’ that continually publishes evergreen content, and to bulk upload new Pinterest graphics/captions.
+With the Tailwind app, it’s incredible easy to schedule Pins to be published throughout the day, create an automatic ‘Smartloop’ that continually publishes evergreen content, and to bulk upload new Pinterest graphics.

 In other words, it’s a way to automate the manual process of creating Pins and posting them to your various boards.

-Theoretically, by consistently pinning every day and at optimal times, Tailwind will allow me to steadily grow my reach on Pinterest while driving traffic back to my blog.
+Theoretically, by consistently pinning every day and at optimal times, Tailwind will allow me to steadily grow my reach on Pinterest while driving traffic back to make money with my blog.

 Tailwind Tribes are the most powerful feature of using Tailwind in your Pinterest marketing efforts, and this is also how bloggers can successfully use Tailwind to drive traffic to their blog in a matter of days or weeks.

-Tailwind Tribes are essentially groups of Pinterest members who create or Pin content in similar niches and have agreed to help one another expand their reach and grow.
+Tailwind Tribes are groups of Pinterest members who create content in similar niches and have agreed to work together as a community.

-On Tailwind, Tribes are basically pools of Pins where people upload their Pins and select other ones to share.
+In the Tailwind app, you can access Tribes, which are basically community pools where people upload their Pins and select other ones to share.

-Most Tailwind Tribes have a ‘scratch my back, and I’ll scratch yours’ approach in which Tribe members are expected to maintain a 1:1 ratio in terms of the content they upload to the Tribe (seeking shares) and the Tribe content they add to their Pinterest scheduler (giving out shares).
+Most Tailwind Tribes have a ‘scratch my back, and I’ll scratch yours’ approach where Tribe members are expected to maintain a 1:1 ratio in terms of the content they upload to the Tribe (seeking shares) and the Tribe content they add to their Pinterest scheduler (giving out shares).

 This mutual agreement to grow alongside one another is how bloggers effectively use Tailwind to market their blogs on Pinterest.

-Well, I think it indicates that small players have the most to gain from using Tailwind Tribes, and this is most likely due to the fact that Tailwind Tribes allow small Pinterest accounts to gain shares from some massive and already established Pinners.
+This truly indicates that small players have the most to gain from using Tailwind Tribes, and this is because Tailwind Tribes allow small Pinterest accounts to gain shares from some massive and already established Pinners.

 So, how much does Tailwind cost?